EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 ..  _hmm_fret:
 Kinetics analysis by HMM
 ~~~~~~~~~~~~~~~~~~~~
 Once all traces are categorized and time windows for the trace-wise data evaluation are selected, *Deep-LASI* provides two different ways to evaluate traces.
-For 2c FRET traces, state-of-the-art Hidden-Markov-Modeling can be used manually to analyse the underlying states and kinetics, as laid out in detail in the chapter on :ref:`hmm`.
-For an HMM analysis, we first need to set the input parameters in the **HMM Input parameters** tab on the top row of the *HMM*-Gui.
-We start by specifying the HMM software package (as marked in blue in the very left list at the bottom) by clicking on (1) The MATLAB-based HMM package by Kevin Murphy (which works without Python-libraries) or (2) The Python-library *Pomegranate*.
-Next, one needs to set the number of iterations per trace, and the analysis mode: (1) local or (2) global HMM analysis.
+For 2c FRET traces, state-of-the-art Hidden-Markov-Modeling can be used for manual analysis of the  underlying states and kinetics, as laid out in detail in the chapter on :ref:`hmm`.
+Additionally, HMM-AI can be automatically used on the preselected traces.
+This strategy is in particular required for 3cFRET traces, which cannot be evaluated with the current MATLAB and Python packages.

+For an 2c HMM analysis, we first need to set the input parameters in the **HMM Input parameters** tab on the top row of the *HMM*-Gui (:numref:`hmm_fret_settings`).
+The procedure starts by specifying the HMM software package (as marked in blue in the very left list at the bottom) by clicking on (1) the MATLAB-based HMM package by Kevin Murphy (which works without Python-libraries) or (2) the Python-library *Pomegranate*.
+Next, the number of iterations per trace, and the analysis mode: (1) local or (2) global HMM analysis need to be set.
 The Default Convergence Threshold ist 1e-4.
-Next, specify the number of observations per hidden state and the number of hidden states.
-Depending on the number of hidden states, the number of input fields in the tab on the right will change.
-The initial emission parameters and transition probabilities can be set (1) randomly, (2) evenly distributed or (3).
+Consecutively, specify the number of observations per hidden state and the number of hidden states.
+Depending on the number of hidden states, the number of input fields in the tabs on the right will change.
+The initial emission parameters and transition probabilities can be set (1) randomly, (2) evenly distributed or (3) manually.
 Depending on the selection, the values in the two tabs aside the Settings list will update.
 In the case of a *manual input*, please type in your envisioned values in both input windows.
 Lastly, choose the group of selected molecules that you wish to analyse and start the HMM analysis.

 .. figure:: ./../figures/documents/Fig_23_HMM_Settings.png
    :width: 800